Kilanko-Olajide/udpconnection/README.md

 # udpconnection
-This repo's got two programs, one that sends and another that reeives using the udp protocol.
+This repo's got two programs, one that sends and another that recives using the udp protocol on the trasnsport layer.
 REMEMBER: UDP is connectionless